 I work with individual adults age 16+.

-I currently work Monday, Tuesday and Wednesday.
-I aim to work flexibly and sometimes have evening slots available.
+I currently work Monday, and Thursday.
+I have daytime and evening slots available on these days

 It is very understandable to feel anxious the first time you come to therapy, but there really is no need to bring anyone.
 However, if you really feel you need someone with you, I would suggest that they leave you at the door and maybe come back to pick you up outside at the end of the session.
 The therapeutic relationship is unlike any other relationship.
 Having an extra person in the room will, undoubtably, change what you feel able to share and is likely to hinder you making the progress that you want to, irrespective of how close your relationship may be.

-The address is 117a Norton High Street, Norton, Stockton-on-Tees, TS20 1AA
+The address is 75a Norton High Street, Norton, Stockton-on-Tees, TS20 1AA (above Gary Walsh Photography)

 There is usually, free parking available on the high street .
 Alternatively, there is a free car park at the top of the high street behind Home Start charity shop (approx 100 yards)